 These two maps give us a clue about the above:

+We know that 5 cottages (Nos 81 to 85) are not listed in 1920 and comparing these maps shows that five premises have disappeared by 1928 from the area circled.
 The list above, from the 1911 census, is shown in order and I think it is safe to say that the largest property in the bottom left of the circle in the 1886 map, which would be the first the enumerator came across in the section, would be the 6 room cottage (No 81) occupied by Mary Thomas with the next four small cottages (82 to 85) in the same plot.
 Leaving No 86 unexplained and Brewery Orchard and Yard across the top.

 The road profile at the bottom of Bye Street needs some understanding.
+The level before the canal was built must have been as that outside the Brewery Inn.

+When the canal was built in 1842, it was necessary to carry Bye Street across the canal high enough for canal traffic to pass underneath.
 To do this the road approach levels were built up on each side giving us the scenario we have today.

 Existing buildings, such as No 76 on the left (looking down from the Lower Cross), became below road level and an opportunity arose to build new houses on the right, (Nos 71 to 80) with two storeys at the front and three at the back facing the Brewery Inn.
 And on the left on the other side of the 'bridge', No 1 Bridge St., built after the canal, has a similar configuration with 3 storeys at the front and four at the back